-5.3.2.6 If necessary, install the mechanical pump in the pumping well as described in Section data loggers.
+5.3.2.7 If a multiple well test is being conducted, connect the pressure transducers to their respective data loggers.
 Install the transducers inside the observation wells at this time.
 The transducers should be installed at a position inside each well that is below the anticipated water level during maximum drawdown, and does not exceed the maximum head limitation.
 Set up another pressure transducer in an outlying well (outside of the suspected influence of the pumping well) to record station barometric effects, if required.
 If not already installed from the step-drawdown test, set the pressure transducer inside the pumping well as described in Section 5.3.1.7.
 Record the depth(s) of the transducer(s).